Yawara!: Characters

 Yawara is a girl who aspires to an ordinary life but who is forced to practice judo by her grandfather.
 She is always having romantic daydreams; her biggest dream being to find a boyfriend.
 (Inokuma means "Boar Bear"; Yawara is the same kanji as "ju" in "judo", though it also means flex, soft, gentle.)
 Although she has a lot supporters and very close friends such as Fujiko, sometimes she acts selfishly and does not appreciate their commitment toward her (e.g., almost failing to help Fujiko in her All-Japan Selection match).
+Her surname is a reference to successful judoka Isao Inokuma.